pvdabeel/prolog/Documentation/Handbook/17-doc-distributed.md

 For testing purposes, the full Gentoo tree must be walked through the resolver — tens of thousands of ebuilds — and even on capable hardware that adds up.
-On a single machine, `prover:test_stats(portage)` typically finishes proving every single ebuild in **under a minute** on a twenty-eight-core workstation — fast enough for day-to-day development, but not the only shape the problem takes.
+On a single machine, `resolver:test_stats(portage)` typically finishes proving every single ebuild in **a few minutes** on a twenty-eight-core workstation — fast enough for day-to-day development, but not the only shape the problem takes.